TLara1/TLara1.github.io/_pages/other_interests.md

 </div>

 <div align="justify">
-In the little free time I do have, I enjoy playing games, particularly with the <a href="https://www.mit.edu/~sgs/games/games.html">MIT Strategic Game Society (SGS)</a>.
-I mainly enjoyer heavier highly-interactive games and my favourites include <em>Spirit Island</em>, <em>Oath</em>, <em>Caverna</em>, <em>Barrage</em>, <em>War of the Ring</em>, <em>Clash of Cultures</em>, and of course, <em>Twilight Imperium</em>.
-I also played a good amount of <em>Warhammer: Age of Sigmar</em> back in high school, although I am less able to indulge my miniature-painting desires nowadays (although rumours have it, I am becoming interested in <em>Trench Crusade</em>).
-I have also recently begun exploring role-playing games, hosting a <em>Dungeon World</em> campaign for my friends over the last few months.
-I wish I could say I play <em>Magic: The Gathering</em>; I mostly read articles on the meta of CEDH and watch LSV's Vintage Cube drafts.
+In the little free time I do have, I enjoy playing board games, particularly with the <a href="https://www.mit.edu/~sgs/games/games.html">MIT Strategic Game Society (SGS)</a>.
+I mainly enjoyer heavier interactive games and my favourites include <em>Spirit Island</em>, <em>Oath</em>, <em>Caverna</em>, <em>Barrage</em>, <em>War of the Ring</em>, <em>Clash of Cultures</em>, and of course, <em>Twilight Imperium</em>.
+I also played a good amount of <em>Warhammer: Age of Sigmar</em> back in high school.
+I was quite fond of my little plastic dinosuar army and the angry dwarf who accompanied them, although I was never too good at actually playing the game.
+Unfortunately, nowadays I am much less able to indulge in my miniature-painting pursuits (although rumours have it, I am becoming interested in <em>Trench Crusade</em>).
+I have also explored tabletop role-playing games, hosting a <em>Dungeon World</em> campaign for my friends over the last year.
+I wish I could say I played <em>Magic: The Gathering</em>, but I mostly just read articles on the CEDH meta and watch LSV's force artifacts in Vintage Cube.
 </div>

 ## Origami